Teatri Oda, Prishtina, premiered 10th May 2022

 It is a truth universally acknowledged, that over the centuries, patriarchal societies, being governed by men, have invented different mechanisms to limit women’s freedom of space, expression and life, making them live their lives in accordance with men’s view of the world.

-The Sworn Virgins, known as “Burrneshat” in Albanian, are women who took an irreversible oath to live their lives as men, wearing men’s clothes, working, conversing and doing everything that men did in those mountain lands.
+Among these many mechanisms is also a phenomenon derived from Lekë Dukagjini’s Kanun, a code of law employed in Northern Albania.
+The ‘sworn virgins,’ known as “Burrneshat” in Albanian, are women who have taken an irreversible oath to live their lives as men, wearing men’s clothes, working, conversing and doing everything that men did in those mountain lands.

 In order to do this, they had to pay a price imposed on them by a patriarchal society.
 Once ‘Burrneshat’ have sworn their oath to become ‘social men’ they can never engage in sexual relationships.

-She is curious to delve deep into the matter, and so are her students, so she takes to the road, to Albania to meet with a real-life example, a Burrnesha named Sose.
+At the start of the play, Edith is giving a lecture to her students about the ‘exotic, extraordinary’ phenomenon of the burrneshat deep in the Albanian mountains.
+She is curious to delve deeper into the matter, and so are her students, so she takes to the road, travelling to Albania to meet a real-life Burrnesha named Sos, formerly Sosa.

-According to the tradition, Burrneshat choose to live in this way either because their household had no man, or they wanted to have some of the liberties that men possessed, and the only way to have access to them, was to be a Burrnesha.
+People like Julian are distorting actual events by constructing new narratives that bear little relation to reality.
+According to tradition, the burrneshat chose to live in this way either because their household had no man, or they wanted to have some of the same liberties as men – and the only way to have access to them was to become a burrnesha.

 Credits: